 The pie is made in different ways: adding chocolate, ice cream, sugar, molasses, corn syrup, honey, etc. The main difference is a soft, melting filling and a crust of crispy nuts.
 The nice texture comes from the fact that the pecans rise to the top and the cream settles from the bottom.

 - In Texas, the pie is the state’s main dessert;

-- most people cook it for Thanksgiving;
+- Most people make it for Thanksgiving;

-How to celebrate
+How to take part